alvaradocx44/git-papers/journal.md

 # My title

 Authored by Chelsea Alvarado
 Introduction: This is the introduction to my new paper!
+Based on results from Smith (2009)!